-Winter Meditation for Kids: Mindful Snowman
+Winter Mindfulness for Kids: Snowman Meditation

 Parents use these guided relaxation scripts to help their kids fall asleep easily, reduce anxiety or stress, improve self esteem, encourage active listening skills, and develop their robust imaginations.